Foods That Last a Long Time, 25 Years or More

 In addition to having an almost endless shelf life, salt is vital for human life.
 Lack of salt can lead to various health issues, including weariness, drowsiness, and lack of coordination.

 For thousands of years, people have used salt not only for eating but also for food preservation.
-Any form of meat may be preserved with merely salt and in certain circumstances, smoking it.
+Any meat may be preserved with merely salt and, in certain circumstances, smoking it.
 Salt absorbs moisture and also kills bacteria.

 19. Baking Soda Lasts For 2-25 Years

-You can easily get baking soda in bulk for a low price and use it as a cleaning agent in addition to cooking; just be careful not to let it come into touch with water, as this will significantly shorten its shelf life.
+You can easily buy baking soda in bulk for a low price and use it as a cleaning agent and a cooking aid; just be careful not to let it come into contact with water, as this will significantly shorten its shelf life.

 20. Cornstarch Lasts For 50+ Years